Frequently asked questions

 • Our aquatic activities focus mainly on snorkeling.
 However, we can accommodate a limited number of SCUBA dives at select 'star locations' for certified divers, depending on interest.

-• You can find info on pricing, inclusions and many other topics in the “Dates & Rates” section and in the “Trip Brochure”, which you can access through the link on this page!
+• You can find info on pricing, inclusions and many other topics in the “Dates & Rates” page and in the “Trip Brochure”, which you can access through the link on this page!

-• We embark on our expeditions from Sorong or Nabire, in West Papua, Indonesia.
-We disembark at either Sorong or Nabire, depending on the itinerary.
+• We embark on our expeditions at Sorong or Nabire, in West Papua, Indonesia.
+We disembark at either Sorong or Nabire, depending on the itinerary (see the “Dates & Rates” page).

 • Make any last-minute preparations, such as purchasing clothing items, exchanging currency, or organizing travel essentials.